Elites, Population Control, and the Myth of Self-Governance

 To run the world in this sense does not mean omnipotent control.
 It means designing the incentive structures, regulatory frameworks, institutional systems, and information architectures that shape how society behaves, what it rewards, and how it interprets itself.

 Hierarchy is not a corruption of society.
 It is a structural feature of organized systems.
-Wherever coordination scales beyond small groups, asymmetry emerges.
+As coordination scales beyond small groups, asymmetry emerges.
 Specialization produces stratification.
 Decision-making concentrates where information and leverage accumulate.
 The question is not whether hierarchy exists, but how it is constrained.

 I. The Herd Problem: Why We Do Not Self-Regulate